 And, let’s face it, saving money isn’t high on Congress’s to-do list.
 So far this session, they’ve voted to explode the federal deficit and cut social welfare programs.

 More than that, Medicaid is very popular among all Americans except one key demographic: conservative politicians.
-So rejecting ideas to help the program could be politically motivated.
+So political motivation could lead to rejecting ideas.
 Medicaid expansion was one of the strongest pillars of the Affordable Care Act (Obamacare) and the party in power may want to tarnish the legacy of legislation they have bemoaned for years.

 Or maybe not.
 Here’s another idea: Maybe our elected leaders are playing the wait-and-see game.
-Canada has had very few problems with medical cannabis, and now plans to launch full cannabis legalization in October, opening up a tremendous marketplace of new consumers.
+Canada has had very few problems with medical cannabis.
+It now plans to launch full cannabis legalization in October, opening up a tremendous marketplace of new consumers.
 The launch of full legalization will effectively make cannabis an over-the-counter kind of medicine, which has great implications for consumers and industry.

 What Does the Future Hold for Medicaid and Cannabis?

-Once big companies master how to make money in the Canadian cannabis market, it’s a good bet they’ll start to find ways to weasel into the American system as well.
+Once big companies master how to make money in the Canadian cannabis market, they’ll find ways to weasel into the American system as well.
 Especially in healthcare.
 It is already popular.
 It’s already easy with so many states passing medical cannabis laws so the framework for new laws already exists.
 It’s just a matter of a quick copy-paste job.

 If the solution to a political problem is easy, popular, and lucrative, there’s a good chance it can happen politically.
 We already know that it’s easy and popular.
 All that’s left is for someone with deep pockets and political connections to find a way to enrich themselves from it.

 And to be clear, Medicaid is just one part of a problematic system.
 Americans spend more on health care than anyone else in the world — and they don’t get their money’s worth.
 Annually, the U.S. spends 17.7 percent of the economy or $2.8 trillion on health care.
 That’s roughly $8,500 per person.
-Saving a bit on that price tag would not only be great for America’s economy, it would be great for Americans with health issues.
+Saving a bit on that price tag would not only be great for America’s economy, but also for sick Americans.
 It’s a win-win.